tarikdelikktas/tarikdelikktas/README.md

 ## Hi There 👋

 It's **Tarik Deliktas** and I'm a Senior Test Automation Engineer on Architect - DevOps - Cloud and expanding my skillset to AI platfroms.
-I live in Silicon Valley at California, U.S.A and love to work on complex problems, challenging products and always open to learn new tech stacks.
+<br> I live in Silicon Valley at California, U.S.A and love to work on complex problems, challenging products and always open to learn new tech stacks.
-...and coffee lover ☕
+<br> ...and coffee lover ☕

 ## &#x270d; In Here